 Tax Court Lawyers in Oak Ridge

-Any claim dealing with federal tax law in Oak Ridge, Tennessee can end up in tax court.
-Most frequently, a dispute ends up in tax court when the government claims that someone has not paid all of the taxes that they are legally obligated to pay.
-If the taxpayer disputes the factual basis of the allegation, or believes the IRS has misinterpreted the law, U.S. Tax Courts have to decide those concerns.
+Any claim dealing with federal tax law in Oak Ridge, North Carolina can end up in tax court.
+Most often, a dispute ends up in tax court when the government claims that someone has not paid all of the taxes that they are legally obligated to pay.
+If the taxpayer disputes the factual basis of the allegation, or believes the IRS has misinterpreted the law, U.S. Tax Courts have to determine those issues.

-Normally, when the IRS sends a taxpayer in Oak Ridge, Tennessee a notice of deficiency, indicating that they owe back taxes, the taxpayer has 90 days to file a claim in federal tax court to dispute this notice.
-If a claim is not filed in a timely manner, the taxpayer could lose his or her right to contest the tax bill at issue.
+Most often, when the IRS sends an Oak Ridge, North Carolina resident a "notice of deficiency," which alleges that they owe back taxes, the taxpayer has 90 days to go to tax court, and file a claim in tax court to fight this allegation.
+If you don't file this claim within the allotted time, you can lose your right to dispute the tax bill in question, in any forum, permanently.

-Do I Need a Oak Ridge, Tennessee Tax Attorney?
+Do I Need a Oak Ridge, North Carolina Tax Attorney?

 Although the law lets certain non-lawyers represent parties before tax court, tax law is very complex and often challenging to understand - to the point that almost all attorneys who practice tax law practice it exclusively, simply because maintaining competence leaves little time to learn any other area.

 If you find yourself in a situation where you think you'll have to go to tax court, you should consult with a qualified tax lawyer in Oak Ridge, North Carolina as soon as possible.
 Non-lawyers are allowed to represent you in tax court, and most of them are perfectly competent.
 However, there are significant advantages to having a lawyer represent you, as opposed to an accountant or other non-attorney.
 Primarily, lawyers are regulated by the bar association of whatever state they're licensed to practice in, and if a lawyer handles your case incompetently, you will have significant legal recourse against them, through both the courts and the state bar